-While asking your boss for a raise is inevitable at times, there are certain things that you must definitely keep in mind.
+While asking your boss for a raise is inevitable at times, there are certain things that you must keep in mind.
 Here we have listed out these as pointers:

-Keep It Subtle: Never be rude or blunt when you request for a raise.
+Never be rude or blunt when you request for a raise.
 It should be professional but not too blunt or curt.
 Remember that whether you get raise in pay or not, you need to work with the same organization.

 Do not make your bosses feel that you are in dire need of money or you are greedy for the same.
 Show them how correctly you deserve the pay increase or raise.

-Assess Before You Ask for a Raise: Self assessment is most important.
+Self-assessment is the most important.
 You need to ask yourself first whether you deserve the raise.
-If you really think you deserve it, there is no harm in asking.
+If you think you deserve it, there is no harm in asking.